Togoland campaign: Togoland, 1914

 The German Empire had established a protectorate over Togoland in 1884, which was slightly larger than Ireland and had a population of about one million people in 1914.
-A mountain range with heights of over 3000 ft runs south-east to north-west and restricts traffic between the coast and hinterland.
+A mountain range with heights of over 3000 ft runs south-west to north-east and restricts traffic between the coast and hinterland.
 South of the high ground the ground rises from coastal marshes and lagoons to a plateau about 200–300 ft high, covered in forest, high grass and scrub, where farmers had cleared the forest for palm oil cultivation.
 The climate was tropical, with more rainfall in the interior and a dry season in August.

 Half of the border with Gold Coast ran along the Volta river and a tributary and in the south, the border for 80 mi was beyond the east bank.
 The Germans had made the southern region one of the most developed colonies in Africa, having built three metre-gauge railway lines and several roads from Lomé, the capital and main city.
 There was no port and ships had to lie off Lomé and transfer freight via surfboat.
 In 1905, a metal wharf equipped with a railway branch was inaugurated by the Germans to receive and trans-ship cargo directly onto trains.

 The Lomé–Aného railway ran along the coast from Aného to Lomé, the Lomé–Blitta railway connected Lomé and Blitta, serving Atakpamé and the Lomé–Kpalimé railway, ran from Lomé to Kpalimé.
 Roads had been built from Lomé to Atakpamé and Sokodé, Kpalimé to Kete Krachi and from Kete Krachi to Mango; in 1914 the roads were reported to be fit for motor vehicles.
 German military forces in Togoland were exiguous; there were no German army units, only 693 Polizeitruppen (paramilitary police) under the command of Captain Georg Pfähler and about 300 colonists with military training.
+In total the Germans would manage to raise 1,500 paramilitary police, reservists, and levies to face the invasion.

 The colony was adjacent to Allied territory, with French Dahomey on its northern and eastern borders and the British Gold Coast to the west.
 Dobell called the capital, Lomé and the wireless station at Kamina, about 100 km inland and connected to the coast by road and rail, the only places of military significance.
 Kamina was near the town of Atakpamé and had been completed in June 1914.
 The transmitter was a relay station for communication between Germany, its overseas colonies, the Imperial German Navy and South America.
 The Admiralty wished to prevent the station from being used to co-ordinate German attacks on shipping in the Atlantic.
 At the outbreak of war the Governor of Togoland, Duke Adolf Friedrich of Mecklenburg, was in Germany and his deputy, Major Hans-Georg von Doering was the acting Governor.